A truck accident can be a serious event that leaves victims with significant injuries and medical expenses.

 Multiple parties may share responsibility for your truck accident in Riverside.

-Our lawyers have the ability to identify all liable parties for maximum compensation.
+Our lawyers evaluate the available evidence to identify potentially liable parties.

-You could also share the blame and still recover partial financial compensation under California’s pure comparative negligence rule.
+You may also share some responsibility and still recover compensation under California’s pure comparative negligence rule, though any recovery may be reduced by your percentage of fault.

 Why You Need a Specialized Riverside Truck Accident Attorney